 Ph.D. students register for 10 units in each of the autumn, winter and spring quarters.
-Most courses offered by the department for Ph.D. students are 3 units, including the core courses of the first year program.
+Most courses offered by the department for Ph.D. students are three units, including the core courses of the first year program.
 In addition to regular lecture courses on advanced topics, reading courses in the literature of probability and the literature of statistics are available each quarter.
 Students working on their dissertation may register for up to 10 units of directed research in each quarter.
 Students should also register for selected courses outside the statistics department in order to fulfill the breadth requirement.

 Previous experience has shown that before starting the core courses students need to have mastered the material in the prerequisite courses (or their equivalents at other universities), as demonstrated by very strong and relatively recent grades.
 Where this background is missing or not recent, admission to the Ph.D. program will involve working with the Graduate Director to design an individual program to make up the necessary courses.

 Statistics 300A, 300B and 300C systematically survey the ideas of estimation and of hypothesis testing for parametric and nonparametric models involving small and large samples.

 Statistics 310A, 310B and 310C are measure-theoretic courses in probability theory, beginning with basic concepts of the law of large numbers, and martingale theory.

 Stats 319 is a literature course in statistics and probability that is offered each quarter.
 The course is generally taken by students in the second and third years, and may be taken repeatedly.
 It serves two connected purposes:

 In any given year only some of these courses will be offered.
 See also the Stanford Bulletin.

 These courses are normally taken after the first year and may help students to find dissertation topics.